cmusatyalab/openface/README.md

    Fallback to deep funneled versions for images that dlib failed to align:
    `./util/align-dlib.py data/lfw/raw align affine data/lfw/dlib-affine-sz:96 --size 96 --fallbackLfw data/lfw/deepfunneled`
-3. Generate representations with `./batch-represent/main.lua -outDir evaluation/lfw.nn4.v1.reps -model models/facenet/nn4.v1.t7 -data data/lfw/dlib-affine-sz:96`
+3. Generate representations with `./batch-represent/main.lua -outDir evaluation/lfw.nn4.v1.reps -model models/openface/nn4.v1.t7 -data data/lfw/dlib-affine-sz:96`
 4. Generate the ROC curve from the `evaluation` directory with `./lfw-roc.py --workDir lfw.nn4.v1.reps`.
    This creates `roc.pdf` in the `lfw.nn4.v1.reps` directory.

 # Visualizing representations t-SNE
-[t-SNE](http://lvdmaaten.github.io/tsne/) is a dimensionality reduction technique that can be used to visualize the 128-dimensional features FaceNet produces.
+[t-SNE](http://lvdmaaten.github.io/tsne/) is a dimensionality reduction technique that can be used to visualize the 128-dimensional features OpenFace produces.
 The following shows the visualization of the three people in the training and testing dataset with the most images.